hyperhq/docs.hyper.sh-hyper/GettingStarted/part_1.md

 ## Cleaning up

-One of the key benefits of Hyper.sh is reducing your operations costs.
+One of the key benefits of Hyper is reducing your operations costs.
 To make sure that you’re not being billing for any resources that you’re not using, you should know how to clean up all resources once you are finished with them.

 First you clean up the container: